dreger/audaciousfox.net/pages/feeds.md

 layout: page
 permalink: /feeds/
 ---
-# RSS Feeds
+# Syndication Feeds

-Currently, there is only one feed, which has everything that gets published to Audacious Fox:
+Currently, there is only one RSS feed, which has everything that gets published to Audacious Fox:

 [audaciousfox.com/feeds/main.xml](/feeds/main.xml)